TZstatsADS/Spr2016-Proj4-Grp4/README.md

 Zac Ziyue Wu:
 1.Net-work analysis.
-2.Presentation
+2.Presentation.

 Max Mattioli:
-1.Data preparation
+1.Data preparation.
 2.Exploration of reviewers in other categories besides movies.

 Qiner Shi:
 1.Title and genre match and improve the movie title mining.
 2.The third part of the project, mainly about review text mining (3.
-How to Comment)
+How to Comment).

 Tianhong Ding:
 1.Review numbers of the most popular movies each year.
 2.Sketch of markdown file.

-Chi Li :
+Chi Li:
 1.The second part of the project.(2.How to Star Movies?

 All team members approve our work presented in our GitHub repository including this contribution statement.